a6i-palo/wordpress-service/README.md

 $make purge
 ```
 ## Accessing
-Acess the wordpress service via port 8000 on your localhost - [http://localhost:8000/](http://localhost:8000/).
+Access the wordpress service via port 8000 on your localhost - [http://localhost:8000/](http://localhost:8000/).

 ## Environment Variables
 Define your own environment variable values for the services using `.env` file.